SumoLogic/sumologic-documentation/docs/search/copilot.md

 <details>
 <summary>Manual entry (not recommended)</summary>

-In the **Ask Something...** field, you can manually enter a natural language prompt similar to the ones under **Suggestions** > **Explore**.
-Because manually typing an AI prompt requires careful precision for optimal performance, we recommend sticking with the prebuilt [Suggestions](#suggestions-recommended) prompts.
+In the **Ask Something...** field, you can manually enter a natural language prompt similar to the prebuilt ones under **Suggestions** > **Explore**.
+Because manually typing an AI prompt requires careful precision for optimal performance, we recommend sticking with the prebuilt prompts.

 <img src={useBaseUrl('img/search/copilot/manual-entry.png')} alt="Copilot time period" style={{border: '1px solid gray'}} width="600" />